BraxtonR01/Roguelike-Tower-Defense/README.md

 # Roguelike Tower Defense
 Personal Project in Unity

-3-D top down tower defense game using simple graphics
+3-D grid-based tower defense game using simple graphics

-Includes:
+## Includes:

--Random pathfinding to generate random paths for enemies to take each time the game is played
+- Random pathfinding to generate random paths for enemies to take each time the game is played

---Utilizes an implementation of A* to finish the path after a set number of steps
+  - Utilizes an implementation of A* to finish the path after a set number of steps

----Start and end positions always the same but path between them changes per game
+    - Start and end positions always the same but path between them changes per game

--Basic enemy functionality
+- Basic enemy functionality

---Follow randomly generated path
+  - Follow randomly generated path

---Deal damage to player if they reach the end
+  - Deal damage to player if they reach the end

---Give gold to player upon being killed
+  - Give gold to player upon being killed

--Randomly selected waves of enemies
+- Randomly selected waves of enemies

--Tower building
+- Tower building

--Very basic UI
+- Very basic UI

-To Be Completed:
+## To Be Completed:

--Managing and upgrading towers
+- Managing and upgrading towers

--Tower functionality
+- Tower functionality

--Random upgrades that can be obtained every couple of rounds
+- Random upgrades that can be obtained every couple of rounds

--Better graphics
+- Better graphics

--UI improvements
+- UI improvements